 Girls are starting their periods younger — sometimes as young as 9 or 10 — so it’s a good idea to introduce the idea of menstruation to girls sooner than you might expect.
 It's So Amazing is about general sexuality education, but includes a discussion of the menstrual cycle and its role in a woman’s body.
 If you want to introduce this idea early — and especially if your daughter seems to be an early developer — this is a great book to start talking more seriously about the changes that come with puberty.
 Author Robie H. Harris and illustrator Michael Emberley have collaborated on three books about sexuality education; in addition to this one, parents can check out the introductory-oriented It's NOT The Stork for ages 4 to 8 and the more advanced It's Perfectly Normal for age 10 and up.

 Of course, reproductive health is about more than just ovulation and periods.
 In fact, while we don't talk about it much, the whole pelvic region has a remarkable effect on health and well-being.
 In this new book from the Women's Health Foundation, girls will learn the whole picture of pelvic health, from good urinary and bowel habits to strengthening pelvic muscles to tracking and managing periods.
 This unique book is sure to be a frequent reference.
 For younger children, the Women's Health Foundation has also published a picture book, Riding The Potty Train for ages 3 to 7.

-This most beloved guide includes general information about growth and development, as well as specific period-related questions like what to do about menstrual cramps and how to use a tampon correctly.
+This much beloved guide includes general information about growth and development, as well as specific period-related questions like what to do about menstrual cramps and how to use a tampon correctly.
 Girls who understand the basics of puberty but want more information will find this book accessible and reassuring, and it's also an excellent option for parents who want a book focusing strictly on anatomy and hygiene, without a discussion of sexuality and intercourse.
 Parents of younger tweens should also check out the first volume, The Care and Keeping of You 1, which covers similar information with slightly less detail for ages 8 to 12.